codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the man run around his bed?
-Because he was trying to catch up on his sleep!
+I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.

 ## Daily Trivia

-What programming language was GitHub written in?
+What is the number of keys on a standard Windows Keyboard?
- 1. JavaScript
+ 1. 104
- 2. Ruby
+ 2. 76
- 3. Python
+ 3. 94
- 4. Lua
+ 4. 64

 <details>
   <summary>Answer</summary>
-  Ruby
+  104
 </details>